 Lawyers should be aware of the process of reinstating their Bar license after suspension, the availability of resignation from the Bar, and the process of readmission to the Bar after resignation.
 The following information does not apply to limited licenses which have separate provisions.

-Reinstatement after Suspension for Failure to Renew.
-A lawyer whose license has been suspended for failing to pay any required fees may be reinstated by paying the licensing fees at the Inactive Status for each of the years suspended plus the current licensing fee, the current Client Security Fund assessment and a $200 reinstatement fee.
-RLDD 14-508; past inactive fees charged by policy.
+Reinstatement within three (3) years of Suspension for Failure to Renew.
+A lawyer whose license has been suspended for failing to pay any required fees for (3) years or lessmay be reinstated by paying the licensing fees at the Inactive Status for each of the years suspended plus the current licensing fee, the current Client Security Fund assessment and a $200 reinstatement fee.
+RLDD 14-508.

 Resignation from the Bar.
 If there are no disciplinary matters outstanding or pending and he or she is not currently suspended from the practice of law, a lawyer may resign from the Bar by submitting a written notification of resignation.
 If there are disciplinary matters outstanding or pending or he or she is currently suspended from the practice of law, a lawyer may submit a written notification of resignation, which will not be effective unless approved by the Office of Professional Conduct.
 Section B.1(g)(1), Bar’s Policies and Procedures.

 Regardless of when the lawyer resigned, he or she must pay the Bar licensing fee, court enrollment fees, and retake the required oaths.
-Readmission is limited to three opportunities a year; October, February, and May.
+Readmission is limited to four opportunities a year; October, February, May and August.
 Rule 14-716.

 Readmission after Resignation with Discipline or Discipline Pending.Please contact the Bar’s Office of Professional Conduct and Office of Admissions.